zmaril/heroku-buildpack-clojure/README.md

 revision than current master.
 This repository is made available so users can fork for their own needs and contribute patches back.

+This particular branch enables the use of the Leiningen 2 preview.

 ## Usage

 Example usage for an app already stored in git: